 German: 101 million native speakers

 Portuguese: 220 million native speakers

 A New Approach to Learning a Second Language

 The main goals of the Culture and Language Acquisition at Sage (CLAS) program are to promote communicative skills in different languages, to develop cultural understanding, to help students in becoming responsible global citizens, and to achieve global competencies.
-The program also mentors students as they gain functional proficiency in foreign languages, such as Mandarin Chinese, Russian, Italian, Arabic, Portuguese and French.
+The program also mentors students as they gain functional proficiency in foreign languages, such as Mandarin Chinese, Russian, Italian, German, Arabic, Portuguese and French.
 Moreover, the program prepares students to study or live abroad, enhance professional development, and pursue personal interests while working with native speakers and language acquisition specialists.